Lumps and Bumps

 - Fibromas and fibroademonas: lumps of fibrous or fibrous and glandular tissue.

-- Haematoma: lump formed by blood escaping into the tissues - simply a large bruise.
+- Haematomas: lumps formed by blood escaping into the tissues - simply a large bruise.

-- Haemangioma: lump formed by extra growth of blood vessels.
+- Haemangiomas: lumps formed by extra growth of blood vessels.

 - Papilloma: formed from skin or internal membrane cells, for example wart.

-If you discover a lump on your body, it is advisable to get it checked out by a professional, it is not always possible to know whether a lump is malignant until further tests are carried out.
+If you discover a lump on your body, it is advisable to have it checked by a professional, it is not always possible to know whether a lump is malignant until further tests are carried out.